rhyslwells/Data-Archive/content/standardised/Clustering.md

 aliases:
 category:
 ---
 Clustering involves grouping a set of data points into subsets or clusters based on inherent patterns or similarities.
-It is an [[Unsupervised Learning]]technique used for tasks like customer segmentation and [[Outliers|anomalies]] detection.
+It is an [[Unsupervised Learning]]technique used for tasks like customer segmentation and [[standardised/Outliers|anomalies]] detection.
 The primary goal of clustering is to organize data by grouping similar items.

 ## Applications